stakater-archive/StakaterCloudDocs-Archived/content/sre/cloud-provider/google.md

 A GCP account is needed to create and manage cluster on GCP.
 The following criteria must be met

-- Stakater shall be provided access to a separate project.
-- The Stakater user must have admin access on the created project.
+- An account on GCP.
-- Stakater shall share an email address that should have full access to this project.
+- A Stakater user (ask Stakater team for the email to use for this user) with admin priviliges on a separate project.
-- The customer must not use this project for other purposes and only stakater shall be responsible for managing resources created in this account.
-- Resource limits must be applied on the account and only the following resources must be allowed to be created.
+- Resource limits must be applied on the account and the following resources must be allowed to be created.

   |Type        | Limit |
     |------------|------------|